tucan9389/awesome-ml-demos-with-ios/README.md

 # iOS Projects with Machine Learning Models

-Use TensorFlow models in iOS using CoreML or ML Kit (TensorFlow Lite)
+Use TensorFlow models in iOS using Mobile ML Frameworks like CoreML, ML Kit, TensorFlow Lite, etc.

 > *‼️ PR for English advice always makes me happy ‼️*